JuliaIO/LightXML.jl/README.md

         println(name(e))
     end
 end

+free(xdoc) # if the remainder of the script does not use the document or any of
+           # its children, you can call free here to deallocate the memory
+           # it will only get deallocated by calling free or by exiting julia
 ```

 There are actually five child nodes under ``<bookstore>``: the 1st, 3rd, 5th children are text nodes (any space between node elements are captured by text nodes), while the 2nd and 4th nodes are element nodes corresponding to the ``<book>`` elements.